 There are plenty of herbs and vegetables that can be sown from seeds outdoors this month, so it’s really up to you to take your pick.
 Beetroots, broad beans, coriander, early carrots, leeks, and lettuce are to name but a few!
 You can also plant onion sets, potatoes, and summer cabbage.

 Two things that we’ll be growing this month are coriander (because it’s rich in Vitamins C, K, and protein, and can add so much flavour to so many dishes!), and broad beans (which are an excellent source of protein and fibre).
 This article from Garden Focused offers some expert advice on how to grow broad beans, while this guide from LoveTheGarden will show you how to sow and grow coriander.

 Before you get sowing and growing your veg, it’s important to check that the weather conditions in your local area are right – as this will vary considerably across the UK.
 You’ll need to make sure that soil is warm and moist, with good drainage.
 Avoid sowing or planting anything in soil that is frosty or waterlogged, as it will struggle to establish itself.

 10. Stake plants that will grow tall

-Some plants – mainly those that are set to get particularly tall – might need to support as they do so.
-This can help to prevent them from snapping, or growing in an unfavourable direction (such as off to one side, rather than up!).
+Some plants – mainly those that are set to get particularly tall – might need support as they do so.
+This can help to prevent them from snapping or growing in an unfavourable direction (such as off to one side, rather than up!).

-Bamboo stakes are a great go-to for plants that have a single stem, and the cane needs to be about two thirds higher than the plant will eventually reach.
-Trees, shrubs and roses might need sturdier wooden stakes, to be able to take the weight of the plant, and provide it with the support that it needs.
+Bamboo stakes are a great go-to for plants that have a single stem, and the cane needs to be about two-thirds higher than the plant will eventually reach.
+Trees, shrubs, and roses might need sturdier wooden stakes that can take the weight of the plant, and provide it with the support that it needs.